Computer Station Nation

 When you buy through links on our site, we may earn an affiliate commission.
 Learn more.

 Yes.
+And honestly, the debate is over.
 Modern wireless gaming mice from Logitech (LIGHTSPEED) and Razer (HyperSpeed) are used by the majority of top esports players across Counter-Strike 2, Valorant, and other competitive FPS titles.
-The wireless connection latency is under 1ms — effectively identical to wired.
-This was not the case five years ago, but it is the reality in 2025.
+The wireless connection latency is under 1ms — functionally identical to wired.
+It wasn’t always this way, but it’s the reality now.

 The latency question

-Blind tests where players are asked to identify whether they are using wired or wireless LIGHTSPEED/HyperSpeed mice produce results indistinguishable from random guessing.
-The connection is functionally equal to wired for competitive gaming purposes.
+Blind tests where players try to identify wired vs. wireless LIGHTSPEED/HyperSpeed mice come out basically random.
+Players cannot tell the difference.
+The connection is functionally equal to wired for competitive purposes.

 What pro players actually use

-Looking at professional Counter-Strike 2 and Valorant player gear lists (which are tracked publicly by sites like prosettings.net), wireless mice make up the majority of professional setups as of 2024-2025.
-The Logitech G Pro X Superlight 2 is consistently one of the most used mice at the top level.
-The Razer DeathAdder V3 Pro wireless and Razer Viper V3 Pro are also widely used.
+Professional CS2 and Valorant player gear gets tracked publicly by sites like prosettings.net.
+Wireless mice make up the majority of pro setups as of 2024–2025.
+The Logitech G Pro X Superlight 2 is one of the most popular mice at the top level.
+The Razer DeathAdder V3 Pro and Razer Viper V3 Pro are everywhere too.

 Connection reliability concerns